tkumar012/tkumar012.github.io/04_Book.md

 Ultimately, this is a book about both policy and behavior.
 I explore the effects of a widespread yet understudied policy on individual behavior.
 Through the process, I reveal novel theoretical insights about how upwardly mobile citizens make decisions.

-*Manuscript in progress, chapters available upon request*
+*Under review.
+Chapters available upon request.*